takezoe/ranger-docker/README.md

 ## How to build

-While community docker images are used for mysql and solr, ranger-admin is built and published by GitHub Actions automatically.

 To publish new ranger-admin docker image to [GitHub Packages](https://github.com/takezoe/ranger-docker/pkgs/container/ranger-docker%2Franger-admin), create a git tag like `v1.0.0`.
+GitHub Actions build and publish a docker image automatically.